- Introduction

 Meetings of the Authority

-The Authority follows the following guidelines issued by the Government of India for regulating tariff of Major Port Trusts and Private Terminals operating thereat.
+The Authority follows the following guidelines issued by the Government of India for regulating tariff of Major Port Authority and Private Terminals operating thereat.

 Upfront Tariff Guidelines, 2008